 Hole 14 is named ‘Perfection’ and has just simply everything; a tee-shot to a tumultuous fairway, a blind approach over a large ridge fronted by two large bunkers and the beach just meters from the putting surface.
 There's a little bit of uneasiness and disorientation for the golfer when playing the first part of this hole and this is what makes it so brilliant.

+The famous Redan 15th needs no introduction.
 Meanwhile the 16th boasts an angled green like no other with three distinct parts; two narrow plateaus with a deep valley dividing them.
-The green is one of a kind but it was the second-shot approach that made the hole for me, the aerial route is not an option here.
+The green is one of a kind but it was the second-shot approach that made the hole for me, the aerial route is not always an option here.

 Finally, the approach at the 17th must be played over a cavernous bunker to a green adjacent to the first at the top of a hill but in a sort of bowl.
 You get a glimpse of this approach after teeing off at the second and the wait to play it is agonising.
 This tough hole also comes at the perfect time in the round with the knowledge that the 18th is a potential birdie opportunity.

-There’s so much uniqueness to experience in the above half a dozen holes that the heroic drive across the beach at the second, the approach over Eil Burn at the seventh, central fairway bunkers at the 10th, the iconic par-three 'Redan' 15th and the simple but inspiring return to the village, courtesy of the ‘Home’ hole, can easily be missed on first reminiscence.
+There’s so much uniqueness to experience in the above half a dozen holes that the approach over Eil Burn at the seventh, central fairway bunkers at the 10th and the simple but inspiring return to the village, courtesy of the ‘Home’ hole, can easily be missed on first reminiscence.

 The holes that ‘fill the gaps’ in this rollercoaster ride of a golf course are also all sound holes.
 The short fourth, sixth and 10th may be overshadowed by the influential Redan but will test your iron play, especially in a cross breeze, whilst the three par fives, that come in a stretch of just four holes around the turn, present their own challenges largely due to the fact they are played towards three different points on a compass.
-The positioning of the bunkers at the trio of longer holes is also exceptional and makes you think all the way from tee to green.
-The fifth and 12th may seem mundane compared to the rest of the course but rest assured they are not.
+The positioning of the bunkers at the trio of longer holes is also exceptional and makes you think all the way from tee to green where you will discover fabulous complexes at the latter two.
+The fifth and 12th may seem mundane compared to the rest of the course but be assured they are not.

 At North Berwick you will play some shots that you will have never hit before and may never hit again.
 The sui generis nature of this course must be seen at first hand.